Robin-Hoodie/io.oreon.www/README.md

 This serves as a personal reference and replacement for an issue tracker

 - Mobile toggle can be done as SVG
-- Mobile sidemenu width is not okay on mobile phones
 - Mobile items need feedback on clicking them
 - Use different visual cue for hovering over links than buttons do
 - Get logo to use as icon